GTA V Flooded With Negative Reviews On Steam After OpenIV Modding Tool Shuts Down

 Banning mods on day one would have been a dick move, but letting them flourish, then banning them years later?
 That's No Man's Sky level asshattery.

-Crazy thought process (Score:4, Insightful)
+Crazy thought process (Score:5, Insightful)

 "We have a game here that customers really enjoy adding their own content to, at their own time and expense, which results in the game remaining entertaining longer and increases purchases... we've let that go for years because it benefits us.
 So what the hell, let's shut it down, reduce the value of our product, and piss off our customer base.
 It's a bold plan, let's see how it plays out!"